Education in Saint Lucia: Primary Education

-Following time perhaps spent at pre-school, children enter primary school for 7 years to learn the rudiments of literacy, numeracy and social sciences, from Infant School (Grade K) to Primary School (Grades 1-6).
+Following time perhaps spent at pre-school, children enter primary school for 7 years to learn the rudiments of literacy, numeracy and social sciences, from Infant School (Grade K) to Primary School (Grades 1–6).
 At the end of Grade 6, students write the Common Entrance Examination to determine placement for additional compulsory schooling.

-Secondary Education

-Secondary School education follows for those who pass the Common Entrance Examination.
-Based on their performance, students will enter a designated school according to their 1st, 2nd or 3rd school of choice.
-After 3 years, students may choose to either sit the CSEC examinations or continue through to Form 5 then write the exam.

 Tertiary Education

 Tertiary education is provided through University of the West Indies (UWI) distance learning programs, and the local Sir Arthur Lewis Community College (SALCC), which is evolving into a degree-awarding institution.

-It has 4 Divisions, namely Agriculture, Arts Science & General Studies, Teacher Education & Educational Administration, and Technical Education & Management Studies, and these are undergirded by 10 Departments.
+It has 4 Divisions, namely Agriculture, Arts, Science & General Studies, Teacher Education & Educational Administration, and Technical Education & Management Studies, and 10 Departments undergird these.

-St Lucia has a number of medical schools and universities.
+St Lucia has some medical schools and universities.
 The Sir Arthur Lewis Community College is located in Castries, where most St Lucians go to further their studies.
 The literacy rate in St Lucia is estimated to be 90%.